Stabbing of Spencer Stone: Trial

 Tran made his first appearance in Sacramento County Superior Court on November 6, 2015, charged of the attempted murder of Stone with an allegation of using a dangerous weapon, a knife.
 He did not enter a plea, was ordered to be held without bail, and was scheduled to return to court December 1, 2015.
 On December 1, 2015, Tran again appeared in the Sacramento Superior Court for a bail review hearing.
 This was subsequently postponed, with Tran held without bail.

 On January 7, 2016, Tran was again denied bail, and another preliminary hearing was set for February 26, 2016.
 At the February 26 hearing, Sacramento County Deputy District Attorney Anthony Ortiz informed Superior Court Judge Geoffrey Goodman that his department plans to amend the original criminal charges against Tran, to include gang involvement in the assault.
 A gang involvement charge in California provides for additional penalties if the defendant is found guilty.
 Judge Goodman ordered another hearing to be held on March 30, 2016, to determine whether or not prosecutors have enough evidence to proceed with the charges against Tran.

 Tran plead guilty and on May 12, 2017, was sentenced to nine years in state prison.
 As of 2019, he was incarcerated at Folsom State Prison with a scheduled release date of December 2021.
-As of June 2022, no record of Tran was found in the California Department of Corrections and Rehabilitation database.